TRAVEL INFORMATION

 When

-The Pikes Peak Birding and Nature Festival begins Thursday, May 18, 2023.
+The Pikes Peak Birding and Nature Festival begins Thursday, May 15, 2025.
 All participants will need to pick up their packets before the festival begins.
-Packets can be picked up at Fountain Creek Nature Center on Thursday between 9 am and 4:30 pm, or on Friday between 9 am and 4 pm.
-Festival t-shirts may also be picked up on Saturday at the “Birds, Brews & Bites” event at Bear Creek Regional Park Pavilions (on the west side of 21st Street).
-The last trip ends on Sunday, May 21, at 1:00 pm.
+During registration you’ll choose if you’d rather pick up your festival packet at Fountain Creek Nature Center or Bear Creek Nature Center.
+Festival.
+T-shirts may also be picked up on Saturday at the “Birds, Brews & Bites” event at Bear Creek Regional Park Pavilions (on the west side of 21st Street).
+The last trip ends on Sunday, May 18, at 1:00 pm.

 Where

 Colorado Springs, the hub of the Pikes Peak Region, is located along Interstate 25 about an hour south of Denver.
-The festival’s main venue is Fountain Creek Nature Center, in the town of Fountain, immediately south of Colorado Springs.
+The festival’s main venues are Fountain Creek Nature Center and Bear Creek Nature Center.
+Field trips are all over the Pikes Peak Region with most trips in El Paso County but many heading into Teller, Pueblo, and Lincoln Counties.

 Area Information